 You may qualify for a Special Enrollment Period if you volunteer internationally for 12 months for a tax-exempt non-profit and you had health insurance during that time.

 Medicare Advantage plans follow Medicare guidelines in most cases.
-If you have a Medicare Advantage plan talk to your plan about your coverage since each policy is different.
+If you have a Medicare Advantage plan, talk to your plan about your coverage since each policy differs.

 For the most part, Medicare Advantage plans only cover you in your plans’ service area.
-So, if you’re someone that likes to travel, Part C might not be the most suitable option for you.
+So, if you like to travel, Part C might not be your most suitable option.

 With Medigap insurance, some coverage options include foreign travel emergencies up to the plan’s limits.
-For instance, the need for care needs to be within the first 60 days of your trip.
+For instance, care must be needed within the first 60 days of your trip.

-There is usually a $250 deductible, and you pay 20% of the cost of services.
+There is usually a $250 deductible, and you pay 20% of the service cost.
 There is a lifetime maximum of $50,000 in foreign travel emergency care with a Medigap policy.

 Medicare won’t cover you outside the United States, except in rare situations.
 For example, if you’re traveling from Alaska to another state and have an emergency requiring treatment in Canada.

 You may have coverage if the medical emergency occurs while you’re in the United States, but the nearest hospital is in a foreign country, such as Canada or Mexico.
-If you live in America but need care at the nearest hospital which happens to be in a foreign country, you’ll have coverage.
+You’ll have coverage if you live in America but need care at the nearest hospital, which happens to be in a foreign country.

-Also, if you’re on a ship that’s within six hours of a United States port you’ll likely have Medicare coverage.
+Also, if you’re on a ship within six hours of a United States port, you’ll likely have Medicare coverage.

-It’s best to buy travel insurance if you have Medicare and are traveling outside of the U.S. since the federal program doesn’t really cover you outside of the United States.
-If you’re staying in the United States and have Medicare, you don’t need to buy extra insurance.
+It’s best to buy travel insurance if you have Medicare and are traveling outside of the U.S. since the federal program doesn’t cover you outside the United States.
+You don’t need extra insurance if you’re staying in the United States and have Medicare.

 If you have a Medicare Advantage plan coverage it may only be available in your service area, so traveling inside the U.S. could still require travel insurance.

-If traveling during your retirement is your main focus, make sure to have suitable health care coverage.
-While sometimes it’s going to make sense to buy travel insurance, like during extended travel stays, Medigap is otherwise a great way to protect yourself.
-Medicare supplements give you coverage across the nation, and some policies give you coverage abroad.
+If traveling during your retirement is your main focus, ensure suitable health care coverage.
+While sometimes it will make sense to buy travel insurance, like during extended travel stays, Medigap is otherwise a great way to protect yourself.
+Medicare supplements give you coverage nationwide, and some policies give you coverage abroad.

-To compare your options today, give our Medicare insurance agents a call at the number above.
+To compare your options today, call our Medicare insurance agents at the number above.
 Otherwise, fill out an online rate comparison form and see your Medicare Supplemental insurance options now.